 - a skin rash that looks like a "bull's eye" and may be quite large.
 It often spreads out from where the tick bite was.

-Also, general symptoms of
+Also, other general symptoms include:

 - muscle and joint pains